 In addition, you may find that you’ve lost interest in your favorite activities or that you’ve stopped showering or combing your hair.
 Problems at work or school are common with drug addiction as well as arguments with family and close friends.

 One of the difficulties in recognizing drug addiction is that it doesn’t happen suddenly.
 It’s a gradual process.
 By the time you recognize you have a problem, you may find that the people closest to you are already aware of the changes in your behavior.

 There are several ways to treat drug addiction.
 At Revive Detox, we can help you decide which program is best for you or your loved one.

 Our residential inpatient treatment program for drug addiction offers a holistic approach to recovery.
-We help with withdrawal management and medications, lifestyle changes, and recovery planning moving forward.
+We help in all areas of addiction, lifestyle changes, and recovery planning moving forward.
 We also provide family support and guidance.

 At Revive, we understand that detox and recovery processes should be managed differently with each drug or substance.
 Our services are delivered in a way that recognizes marijuana detox is a much different process than heroin detox, for example.

 We are here to help and answer any questions you might have.
 If you’re concerned about your own drug use, or of someone you love, contact us today to discuss treatment options.